Me-TV/Me-TV/README.md

 ## Setting up for watching DVB

-It is assumed you have GTK+3 3.10.0 or later and GStreamer 1.12.0 or later installed.
-Me TV is likely to behave bizarrely with earlier versions.
+Before being able to watch a television channel using Me TV, you must have a channels file for the transmitter you are getting DVB signal from.
+This channels file is

-Before being able to watch a television channel using Me TV you must have a channels file for the transmitter you are getting DVB signal from.
-This channels file is $HOME/.config/gstreamer-1.0/dvb-channels.conf.
+$HOME/.config/gstreamer-1.0/dvb-channels.conf.
 It is assumed this file is in DVBv5 format, DVBv3 format files will cause an error.

 A way of creating this file from a running Me TV is available using the menu on the application window, currently it requires the executable _dvbv5-scan_ be installed.
 On Debian Sid this is in package _dvb-tools_, whereas on Fedora Rawhide it is in the package _v4l-utils_ – for some reason Debian splits out the DVB tools from the V4L utils, whereas Fedora keeps them all together.
-For this to work you will not only need the executable installed but also the transmitter data files.
+To create the channels file you will not only need _dvbv5-scan_ installed but also the transmitter data files.
 These are in the package _dvb-scan-tables_ on both Debian and Fedora.
 However Debian installs them to /usr/share/dvb/dvb-t/ whereas Fedora installs them to /usr/share/dvbv5/dvb-t/.